dart-archive/www.dartlang.org/src/site/polymer/reference/release-notes/index.markdown

 Together with this release, we updated `core_elements` to 0.2.0+1, and `paper_elements` to 0.1.1+2.
-This brings the elements packages up to date with the changes in the Javascript version 0.3.5.
+This brings the elements packages up to date with the changes in the JavaScript version 0.3.5.
 The main highlights are that a new element was added (`core-dropdown`), and icons in `core_elements` moved two levels up in the directory layout.
 So for example, you now need to import `packages/core_elements/image_icons.html` instead of